apt-get update

-In what follows, I assume that you have already installed the latest X window system (X11-2.6.3 on my Mac box) and developer tools (Xcode-4.2).
+In what follows, I assume that you have already installed the latest X window system (X11-2.1.1 or later) and developer tools (Xcode-3.0).
 If you haven't, install them before you proceed.
+Some of you might enconunter some trouble with Apple's default X window system (X11-2.1.1), as I did; In my case it was libpng version incompatibility.
+In that case, download and install the latest (X11-2.2.1).
 Notice also that I am going to use bash unless otherwise stated.First you need to install the minimal set of the APT/RPM system using the MacOS X Workshop installer.
 Besides acting as a can opener the installer will replace some of your dot-files in your home directory with your original files backed up appending the post fix, ".rpmorig", if any.
 Modify, for instance, "~/.bashmyrc" instead of "~/.bashrc" as needed to reflect your preferred settings in your original "~/.bashrc".

 # apt-get update